Introduction

 To clear existing stock they simply overprinted the new April price increase value on the stamps that remained unsold.
 The overprint by the Manchukuo Postal Administration Office, Hsinking, issued on 1st April 1937, consisted of four or six characters, the vertical spacing of the first batch (and most numerous) was 6.5mm but later this was changed to a narrower 4.5mm spacing.
 This change was made to make it easier to make sure all characters appeared on each stamp as there had been registration issues with previous print runs.

-Variety - Broken top stroke of the Five Character
+Broken top stroke of the Five Character - stamp 78 of some or all sheets.

 Mirror Offset - Above is a mirror offset (print on gum) error on the 5f overprint on a First Issue China Mail 4f.
 It is said that only one sheet of these exists, probably due to a lack of interleaving or drying when printing.